ballab1/container_build_framework/docs/Installation.md

 As the framework processes each action folder, it ignores hidden files, it ignores subfolders and then processes the remaining files and symbolic links in alphabetically sorted order.
 For this reason, a convention is adopted, whereby each filename starts with two numbers.

 The framework invokes each action script in its own bash shell to prevent undesired clashes between scripts.
-All of the framework bash library scripts are available to actions
+All of the framework bash library scripts are available to actions.
+The naming convention you see above is important to get the framework to executes scripts in order.
+The directories are evaluated in alphabetical order and the scripts in each directory are run in alphabetical order.
+Therefore, each directory and script/file starts with a number to ensure that it is executed exactly when it should be.

 ### Custom Folders